yatharthsameer/Transport-Company-Computerisation-TCC-Software-/README.md

 4. Always put reciever's address in a format: 'anywhere, somewhere, City'.
 The city must be especially written after a ', ' only.

-5. Make sure that all cities mentioned in Branch, reciever address must be a real city.
+5. Make sure that all cities mentioned in Branch, reciever address is a real city.

 6. Always initialise trucks in a branch city only.